riff-lang/site/src/doc.md

 - **`-v`**<br>
 Print version information and exit.

-## Language
+## Overview

-### Basic Concepts

-A Riff program is a sequence of statements.

-...

-### Values and Types

-Riff is a dynamically-typed language.
+Riff is dynamically-typed.
 Identifiers/variables do not contain explicit type information and the language has no syntactic constructs for specifying types.
 Values, however, are implicitly typed; carrying their own type information.

 All Riff values are first-class, meaning values of any type can be stored in variables, passed around as function arguments or returned